 Kids can spot a fake.
 Be authentic.
 Give praise that you mean and be specific.

-Now, you aren’t going to like every student.
-That’s okay.
+Now, you aren't going to love every student.
+That's okay.
 But you need to find the positive in each student and begin your relationship from there.
-If you miss this step, your language will either be frustrated at times or inauthentic as you try to fake it.
+If you miss this step, your language will either be frustrated or inauthentic.

 Watch Tone, Volume, and Body Language

-There are times that a student can get under your skin or be out of control.
-As the quote goes, don’t join in their chaos.
+Sometimes, a student can get under your skin or be out of control.
+Don't join in the chaos.
 Instead, keep your tone kind, your volume controlled, and your body language relaxed.

-I do this by focusing on my breathing, repeating expectations, and keeping my language simple.
-It allows me to get back to a less stressed space, and models for students how to handle situations that are not going perfectly.
+Focus on your breathing, repeating expectations, and keeping your language simple.
+This will allow you to get back to a calmer space and model for students how to handle tense situations.